 In 2012, author Gillian Flynn became a household name with her third book, Gone Girl.
 The story follows the disappearance of Amy Dunne and was adapted into a critically acclaimed film directed by David Fincher in 2014.
-The success of Gone Girl allowed Flynn's debut novel, 2006’s Sharp Objects, has finally gotten the attention it deserves—in the form of an HBO miniseries, à la Big Little Lies.
+The success of Gone Girl allowed Flynn's debut novel, 2006’s Sharp Objects, the finally receive the attention it deserved—in the form of an HBO miniseries, à la Big Little Lies.
 The story focuses on Camille Preaker, a troubled, small-time reporter who must return to her hometown to investigate two twisted murders.

 Sharp Objects is ripe with the scars of childhood trauma and shocking plot twists you won’t see coming.
-If you like your mystery with a side of heart-stopping suspense and tension, you’ll love these nine books.
+If you like your mystery with a side of heart-stopping suspense and tension, you’ll love these seventeen books.

 Nell has been living a life of guilt ever since her best friend Lizzy was murdered while covering Nell's babysitting shift.
 Years later, Nell is brought back to her cursed hometown when she inherits her recently deceased aunt’s house.

 But it isn’t the homecoming she was hoping for.
 Someone blames Nell for Lizzie's death and is out for revenge.
 As tensions run high, secrets threaten to be revealed, and even more, Nell's life is at risk.

 Desperate for a new start after an explosive fight with her husband, Jocelyn Dexter flees London to the countryside.
 However, she’s lonely in her country cottage and seeks company from a nearby women's craft club.
 After just one meeting, Jocelyn joins the group and quickly gains their trust.
 Digging around the girls' personal lives, Jocelyn is intrigued to find that this small group of women has more secrets than herself.
 And she is determined to find out what they are hiding.